TzepART/stripe-project/README.md

-# Stripe: Killer Payment Processing + ??? = Profit
+# Simple Symfony 3.4 application for Stripe

-This repository holds the script, code and secrets to getting rich quick (hint: lottery) for the KnpUniversity [Stripe Tutorial][stripe_tuts].
+This project was created for [Stripe Tutorial][stripe_tuts].

 ## Setup